 Any new screen-set collection created in the Console will include the LiteRegistration screen-set.

-Generally, you customize the screens in either of the following ways:
+You can customize the screens in either of the following ways:

 Lite Registration can be used to create any screen that requests the users’ email without a password ("lead generation screens", for example, to unlock content, sign up for a competition, vote, etc.).
 In this case, there may be no need to map a field to any subscription.